 The Health component of the Comprehensive Fee was instituted by the SUNY Board of Trustees in an effort to provide student health services to SUNY campuses.
-Supported services include student health care, wellness promotion, counseling, and accessibility resources.
+Supported services include health care, health promotion, mental health counseling, and accessibility resources.

 Health Services provides care for acute illnesses and injuries and chronic medical problems in a timely manner for students.
 Patients receive follow-up care, education and referrals as needed.

 Specialty clinics serve patients with specific medical needs.
 Individual patient utilization can range from a single consultation to continuous medical treatment.

 Quality patient information, workshops, and outreach programs for the entire student population.
 Provide information on current topics of interest, in order to build a healthy UB community.